 Every donated dollar provides someone with safe drinking water for a year.
 How can we make that claim?
 It's based on each new well costing an average $5,000 to drill, and serving an average 600 people for normally almost eight years before major repairs are needed.

-Lifewater Canada has been repeatedly ranked by Charity Intelligence — an independent organization that monitors the performance of more than 800 non-profit organizations — as one of the top 10 charities in Canada in terms of the impact our donors achieve for what they invest.
+Lifewater Canada has been ranked for three consecutive years by Charity Intelligence — an independent organization that monitors the performance of more than 800 non-profit organizations — as one of the top 10 charities in Canada in terms of the impact our donors achieve for what they invest.
 Charity Intelligence estimates that every $1 donated to Lifewater has an impact of $7, which is well above the average charity's return of 1-2 times on the dollar.
 Read our news release about Charity Intelligence’s most recent rankings.

 See for yourself the impact your donations make in people's lives